linode/ansible_linode/examples/simple_website/README.md

 This will execute the playbook, including provisioning the necessary infrastructure and configuring each new node.

 Once the playbook has finished executing, visit the [NodeBalancers](https://cloud.linode.com/nodebalancers) page in the Linode Cloud Manager.
 If the playbook ran successfully, a new NodeBalancer should be created with a single configuration on port 80 with three backend nodes.

 In order to access the deployed app, visit the IP address exposed by the NodeBalancer.

+This example can be configured by editing the `config.yml` file.

 ## Structure